arlessweschler/gdrove/README.md

 # syncing
 To sync, use `gdrove sync account_name source_path destination_path`, with `account_name` being the name of an account, `source_path` being the path to the source folder, and `destination_path` being the path to the destination folder.

+# TODO
+- Refactor, putting filtering logic in it's own function with a callback/comparison function
+- Implement multithreaded dtd
+- Measure performance benefits of multithreaded ltd and dtl on high bandwidth machines
+- Implement impersonation (not as bad as it sounds, I swear)

+# Maybe TODO
+- Implement dtltd (download from drive to local then reupload to other account, for when you want to copy between accounts when only one account has access to each side)